40

 Credits- Andrei Neagoie

 In this example, a memory leak is created.
-By changing the value of
+By changing the value of person

-, we leave the previous value in the memory heap thus causing a leak.-
+, we leave the previous value in the memory heap thus causing a leak.

 Best practice against memory leaks are to avoid global instantiation, instead we should instantiate only inside functions, where required.